 After her internship at Cape May, Alex went to work for the University of Georgia as a research assistant on a marsh bird integrity project.
-She currently works for the University of Florida and the Florida Cooperative Research Unit as a technician studying Snail Kites in the Everglades.
-She is also working towards a goal to become a federal Wildlife Conservation Officer.
+She then went on to work for the University of Florida and the Florida Cooperative Research Unit as a technician studying Snail Kites in the Everglades.
+She is currently a federal Wildlife Conservation Officer.

 “I am very thankful to have worked at Cape May and even more thankful that I am able to come back as a full time bander.
 I have made lifelong friends and have learned amazing new skills.
 The seasons are just too short, but I can’t wait for the next one”

 After completing her time as a research assistant at Cape May, Alyssia worked as hawk counter for the Montclair, NJ Hawk Lookout and later as a research assistant for the Penn State Biology Department.
 In 2012 she was the George Myers Interpretive Naturalist for the Cape May Bird Observatory and is currently a GIS technician for a small city near San Antonio, Texas.

 “Working as the field research assistant was definitely a turning point and one of the best experiences of my life.
 I learned a lot, made a lot of connections and gained many life-long friends.
 The best part is that the Cape May birding community warmly welcomes you back year after year so you can once again connect with raptors in a way that most people will never get the chance to experience.”

 Since leaving Cape May, Mandy has worked as a raptor bander and counter in Manzano, New Mexico and as a loggerhead shrike biologist at the Institute for Wildlife Studies on San Clemente Island.
 She is now a biological consultant with RECON Environmental, Inc. based out of San Diego, CA. There she conducts bird and nest surveys, habitat assessments, and biological monitoring for a variety of projects.
-She also currently serves on the board of Cape May Raptor Banding Project.
+She also currently serves on the Executive Board as the Secretary for Cape May Raptor Banding Project.